Alcohol Addiction is a Medical Condition

-Seeking help for an addiction can be a daunting process, not only due to the alcohol detox process and sobriety but also because of the strong stigma against addiction issues.
-When it comes to alcohol as a specific problem, it is critical to remember that addiction to alcohol is a disease needing treatment like any other medical condition, and not because of any moral or character deficit.
+Seeking help for an alcohol addiction can be a daunting process, not only due to the detox process and the thought of maintaining sobriety but also because of the strong stigma against addiction issues and getting professional treatment in the first place.
+When it comes to alcoholism as a specific problem, it is critical to remember that addiction to alcohol is a disease that needs treatment like any other medical condition, and not because of any moral or character deficit.

 Congratulations on taking the first step on your road to recovery.
 It takes major guts and strength to admit – to yourself and others – that there’s a problem.

-Let’s talk about what comes next: meeting with an experienced healthcare professional to begin the detox and recovery process is the best way to evaluate where you are in the process and collaborate on an effective treatment plan that works for you and your life.
-This goes hand-in-hand with an Intensive Outpatient Program (IOP) , individual, and group therapy services.
+Let’s talk about what comes next: meeting with an experienced healthcare professional to first understand if you need detox.
+Most serious addictions to alcohol require a medically supervised detox program.
+However, the best way to evaluate where you are in the process is to work with a addiction professional who can collaborate with you on an effective treatment plan that works for you and your life.
+Typically detox is followed by a rehab program.
+Here at Sage we offer:

 What Alcohol Does to Your Body